mesosphere/marathon/docs/docs/external-volumes.md

     }

-*   The `containerPath` must be absolute for Docker containers.

 **Important:** Refer to the [REX-Ray documentation][10] to learn which versions of Docker are compatible with the REX-Ray volume driver.

 <a name="implicit-vol"></a>